Population-scale dietary interests during the COVID-19 pandemic: Introduction

 The present study aims to bridge this gap by asking the following guiding question: How did dietary interests shift during \covid{}-induced mobility restrictions in 2020?
-In order to address this question, we quantify what foods people are interested in more or less when they spend more time at home and how long the shifts in interests persist as mobility reverts to normal.
-The fact that---unlike most previous events that directly impacted so many lives worldwide---the \covid pandemic unfolded in a time of widespread Internet access allows us to conduct a population-wide study by relying on passively sensed digital trace data.
-Specifically, we use timeseries capturing the popularity of Google search queries related to 1,432 foods (e.g., ``bread'', ``pizza''), as well as ways of accessing food (e.g., ``recipe'', ``restaurant''), obtained in aggregated form via the publicly available Google Trends tool,\footnote{https://www.google.com/trends} in order to analyze changes in food-related interests across 12 countries (illustration in Figure \ref{fig:masterfig}).
+To address this question, we quantify people's change of interest in foods when they spend more time at home and how long these shifts in interests persist as mobility reverts to normal.
+The fact that---unlike most previous events that directly impacted so many lives worldwide---the \covid pandemic unfolded in a time of widespread Internet access allows us to conduct a population-wide infodemiology \cite{eysenbach2002infodemiology} study by relying on passively sensed digital trace data.
+Specifically, we use time series capturing the popularity of Google search queries related to 1,432 foods (e.g., ``bread'', ``pizza''), as well as ways of accessing food (e.g., ``recipe'', ``restaurant'', illustrated in Figure \ref{fig:maps}), obtained in aggregated form via the publicly available Google Trends tool, to analyze changes in food-related interests across 18 countries.
 Google is the world's largest Web search engine, and Google Trends search volumes have been shown to be a powerful population-scale sensor for numerous human behaviors, including unemployment \cite{choi2012predicting}, trading decisions \cite{preis2013quantifying}, and voting \cite{stephens2014cost}.
 We thus add to a rich literature that, well before \covid, has begun to analyze health and nutrition behaviors using digital trace data \cite{groseclose2017public,Althoff2020.09.29.20204099}, such as search engine logs \cite{West:2013:CCI:2488388.2488510,vosen2011forecasting}, purchase logs \cite{aiello2019large,buckeridge2014method,10.1145/3449297}, online recipes \cite{rokicki2018impact}, reviewing platforms~\cite{chorley2016pub}, social media such as Twitter \cite{abbar2015you,mejova2016fetishizing,widener2014using,de2016characterizing} or Instagram~\cite{sharma2015measuring,ofli2017saki}, and geo-location signals \cite{sadilek2018machine}.